 The Annual Report, CPME publication 240, enables the SBRC to obtain and review data pertaining to the specialty board's activities for the previous 12-month period.
-Data pertaining to the examination and certification of candidates, current list of diplomates (upon request), current board of directors, list of formal complaints (i.e., complaints that rose to the level of review by the specialty boards' board of directors) received and the specialty board's response to each, and significant changes in operations are the essential information to be provided as part of the annual report.
+Data pertaining to the examination and certification of candidates, current list of diplomates (upon request), current board of directors, list of formal complaints received against the specialty board (i.e., complaints that rose to the level of review by the specialty board's board of directors) and the specialty board's response to each, and significant changes in operations are the essential information to be provided as part of the annual report.